MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_uncorrectable_error_mask.md

 A single bit that indicates that the reporting of end-to-end cyclic redundancy check (ECRC) errors is masked.

+#### - FlowControlProtocolError

+A single bit that indicates that the reporting of flow control protocol errors is masked.

+#### - MalformedTLP

+A single bit that indicates that the reporting of malformed transaction layer packets (TLPs) is masked.

+#### - PoisonedTLP

+A single bit that indicates that the reporting of poisoned transaction layer packets (TLPs) is masked.

+#### - ReceiverOverflow

+A single bit that indicates that the reporting of receiver overflows is masked.

+#### - Reserved1

+Reserved.

+#### - Reserved2

+Reserved.

+#### - Reserved3

+Reserved.

+#### - SurpriseDownError

+A single bit that indicates that the reporting of surprise down errors is masked.

+#### - Undefined

+A single bit that contains an undefined value.
+In versions of the <i>PCIe Specification</i> prior to version 1.1, this bit indicates that the reporting of link training errors is masked.

+#### - UnexpectedCompletion

+A single bit that indicates that the reporting of unexpected completions is masked.

 #### - UnsupportedRequestError

 A single bit that indicates that the reporting of unsupported request errors is masked.

-#### - Reserved3

-Reserved.

 ## -remarks